 Helmut Dosantos: We planned two more trips, but by then, I was already editing and realized I had enough material to articulate a complete, harmonious discourse.
 To keep shooting might have brought some improvements, but it would not be necessary.
 It would have made us spend energy, time, and resources.
 Climate change threw a wrench in the process, too.
 We were supposed to shoot in a tropical jungle with gum harvesters, but the rain was sparse that year.
 Therefore, there would be hardly any activity.
 Maybe that was the sign we had to stop!

 Heaven on earth: a man is coddled by a lover and the elements in "Gods of Mexico" / Photo courtesy of Oscilloscope Labs.

 Popflick: You are an Italian filmmaker making a very Mexican movie.
 How did that happen?

-Helmut Dosantos: I have lived out of my country over half my life.
+Helmut Dosantos: I have lived out of my country for over half my life.
 I studied in France, went to a film school in Czechoslovakia, and a bit in Cuba.
 I lived for a stretch in the US and then moved to Mexico because I love the country.
 There is even some common ground between Italy and our Mediterranean culture.
 We have rural worlds, the relationship people have with the land.
-It is actually very universal.
+It is very universal.
 I am also passionate about indigenous culture and archaic ways of life that somehow stay alive.
-In Italy and Europe it is reduced to folklore, but in Mexico, it is still alive.
+It is reduced to folklore in Italy and Europe, but in Mexico, it is still alive.
 It is still your parents’ culture.
 They are preserving their cultural identity.
 It is a worthy endeavor to register it before it fades away.